ErrorTzy/writings/papers/WS_Draft.md

 To recap the riddle: Since all emeralds observed before 2050 are green, these emeralds are also by definition "grue" (where grue means green and observed before 2050, or blue otherwise).
 If we use grue for induction, the grue-induction would tell us that the next emerald we see after 2050 will be grue.
 However, we intuitively know the next emerald will be green, meaning it will not be grue.
 Since the green-induction and the grue-induction are formally the same, the problem does not lie in the structure of induction.
 Then the concept "grue" itself must be the problem.

-But I think there is no problem for grue-speakers to do grue-induction.
+But I think the world cannot teach grue-speakers that grue-induction is problematic.
+And therefore, for grue-speakers, there is nothing wrong with grue.
 Let's consider two cases.

 **Case 1**: In the first case, *we* assume that "being green" is an essential property of the kind "emerald."
 But why would *grue-speakers* accept this?
 By the same token, they might take "being grue" as the essence of an "emerald."
 If we showed them a green emerald in 2051, they would simply say, "*This isn't an emerald, because it's not grue.*" In that case, their induction is perfectly reliable: everything they call an "emerald" is, in fact, grue.
 Of course, this scenario is overly simple because it assumes the kind "emerald" is defined solely by its color.
 If so, the disagreement becomes a matter of a priori definition, not a failure of induction.

 **Case 2**: So, let's consider a more realistic and relevant case.
 Assume both we and the grue-speakers agree that emeralds are defined by their chemical structure ZYX, not their color.
 Through induction, our science posit a law of nature that "*ZYX necessitates greenness.*" In grue-science, however, induction would posit a law that "*ZYX necessitates grue-ness.*" Assume that when 2050 arrives, the next emerald turns out green.
 Therefore, grue-law will be falsified.
 Then it follows that, the laws of nature is simpler when formulated in terms of green.
 Thus, the world teaches us that, green is objectively better than grue.

-But this doesn't seem right for two reasons.
+But this argument doesn't seem right for two reasons.
 First, Inductive failure is normal.
-A predicate can be natural, but simply fail to apply to the kind for induction.
+A predicate can be natural, but simply fail to apply to the induction.
 For example, we might inductively conclude that all swans are white.
 The discovery of a black swan doesn't make the property "white" is objectively worse than "white or black".
 It just means we hit on a false hypothesis.

-Second, the whole argument relies on the presupposition that in grue-science the grue-speakers start with the hypothesis *ZYX necessitates grue-ness.* But if they take the property "green if observed before 2050, or blue otherwise" to be simpler than "green", why wouldn't they instead adopt the hypothesis *ZYX necessitates grue-ness if observed before 2050, or bleen-ness if unobserved before 2050* as simpler and more natural than *ZYX necessitates grue-ness*?
+Second, the whole argument relies on the presupposition that in grue-science the grue-speakers start with the hypothesis *ZYX necessitates grue-ness.* But given they take the property "green if observed before 2050, or blue otherwise" to be simpler than "green", why wouldn't they instead adopt the hypothesis "*ZYX necessitates grue-ness if observed before 2050, or bleen-ness if unobserved before 2050*" as simpler than "*ZYX necessitates grue-ness*"?

 To prevent further complications, assume that ZYX is invariant in both our law and the grue-law.
 Let us even grant that the grue-speakers initially start with the hypothesis *ZYX necessitates grue-ness*, and that this hypothesis is falsified by the first emerald after 2050.
-After further work, grue scientists discover that the corrected grue-law, like "*ZYX necessitates grue-ness if observed before 2050, or bleen-ness if unobserved before 2050*", is the correct one.
+After further work, grue scientists discover that the corrected grue-law, like "*ZYX necessitates grue-ness if observed before 2050, or bleen-ness if unobserved before 2050*", is the right one.
 Now, the previous argument runs, our law "*ZYX necessitates green*" is objectively simpler than this corrected grue-law.
-Therefore, green appears to exhibit objective similarity — it seems to 'carve nature at its joints'.
+Therefore, green appears to exhibit objective similarity.
+This is because the properties in the laws of nature 'carve nature at its joints'.

 But why would the grue-speakers accept this argument?
 My stipulation is that grue-speakers have different intuitions about simplicity and similarity from ours.
-They take properties that are disjunctive in our terms to be genuinely simple and genuinely similar; likewise they treat disjunctive propositions as simple.
+They take properties, that are disjunctive in our terms, to be genuinely simple similar; likewise they treat disjunctive propositions as simpler.
 Given this stipulation, they would say their corrected law is indeed simpler than ours, and thus grue and bleen are more privileged than green.

----

- Our science is better only if we assume that laws of nature is the green-law, not the grue-law.
-But why would the grue-speakers accept this?
-From their point of view, our properties are the strange ones.

-Even if it turns out that the true laws of nature do involve "green" instead of "grue," the grue-speakers aren't at a theoretical disadvantage.
-After their initial hypothesis is falsified, they can simply revise their theory.
-They can still define "green" using their own concepts and eventually arrive at the same scientific law we do.

-One might argue that the laws of nature themselves specify which properties are natural.
-If these laws are objective, then naturalness would be too.
-So, if a law of nature shows that all emeralds are green, we could conclude that "grue" is metaphysically defective.
+In other words, if the meaning of "the best system" could vary, then the best system account of laws of nature cannot be objectively established.
+If natural properties are specified by the laws of nature, while the laws of nature can vary in different frameworks, then "naturalness" can vary in different frameworks.
+Therefore, even if the grue-speakers agree with us that, natural properties are metaphysically privileged, the world cannot force the grue-speakers having a different extension of "natural properties".

-But this critique only works if we already know the true law is "emeralds are green."
-Given that we haven't reached 2050 yet, how can we conclude that the law is "emeralds are green" and not "emeralds are grue"?
-Moreover, even if it turns out that grue is the wrong concept, we could just invent other grue-like concepts, such as "green if observed before 2051, or blue otherwise."
-In fact, for any set of observations, there are infinitely many grue-like concepts that are consistent with the data.
-What reason, then, do we have to single out "emeralds are green" as the one true law of nature?
-Surely there is no problem, according to Bayesian principles, to adopt a higher credence for green-laws based on prior distribution.
-And this is enough for confirmation.
-But there is no theoretical reason to single out greenness as *THE* metaphysically privileged concept, because there are infinitely many grue-like concepts that cannot be ruled out.
+Surely for us, there is no problem, in accordance with Bayesian principles, to adopt a higher credence for green-laws based on prior distribution.
+This may be enough to say we are justified to believe green-law, and this is enough for our confirmation.
+But there is no theoretical reason to take greenness as the metaphysically privileged concept across different frameworks.
+Nothing can stop "naturalness" having semantic variance.

----
 ### Essence

 Maybe "naturalness" is already too niche.
 Indeed, the most orthodoxical neo-Aristotelian way to establish fundamentality is through concepts like grounding or essence.
 For example, the most fundamental layer is ungrounded (i.e. independent), and everything is either the most fundamental, or is grounded by the most fundamentals (i.e. compleness).
 In my terminology, $P$ "really" explains $Q$ iff $P$ is grounded by $Q$.
 In other words, the *sometimes-ism* about explanation is explained by grounding